What is a home reversion plan and should I use one in retirement?

 The most important thing to consider is you won’t receive the full market value of your property.
 So, in exchange for having more money now, you are agreeing to have less money later, which means less to leave to your family.

 There can also be drawbacks linked to the way you choose to receive your money.
-If you choose a lump sum, it could affect the level of financial support you currently receive from the government.
+If you choose a lump sum, it could affect any benefit income you currently receive from the government.

-To avoid this, you might choose to take a regular income instead.
+To minimise this, you might choose to take a regular income instead.
 However, if you die sooner than you expected, you will end up receiving poor value for money.

 Some plans do offer a degree of protection against losses resulting from premature death.
 Sometimes, choosing a mixture of both options (income and lump sum) can help address these.